Student to Student Guide

 Many people come to Swat with the idea that students here will be all cool and dressed up like in TV ads, but let me assure you that this is far from Swat reality.
 Nobody will care about what you are wearing, and dressing awkward and funny is a very common thing here.
 You will see that kind of attitude in all aspects of campus life - nobody will treat you differently based on what you're wearing or how much you have in your pocket.
 So just relax and stress on other things that matter.

 Campus shuttles run pretty much all the time, so going around campus is very easy and convenient.
 However, problems can arise when you have to get off campus.
-To go to Philadelphia, you have to take the train, which turns out to be around $7 round trip.
-If you are traveling with a group of friends, you want to try and get 'family fare' which will get you a round trip ticket for about $3.50 (this technique will be demonstrated during Orientation).
+To go to Philadelphia, you have to take the train, which turns out to be around $14 round trip.
 To go shopping in the mall or Genuardi's, you need to walk for about 30 minutes, to go to the movies, it's a 1 hour walk one way.
 This is really not such a great idea, unless you have a lot of time to spare.
-However, once the school year starts there are shuttles to Genuardi's, Target, the movie theater, and Philly.
+However, once the school year starts there are shuttles to Genuardi's, Target, and the movie theater.

 If you are trying to get around the States, it is a good idea to talk to some upperclass students before choosing your means of transportation.
 If you are trying to get to New York, Washington D.C., or Boston, the most sane choice would be local rail.
 Unless you have an expensive taste, you should avoid Amtrak; even though it is easy, fast, and comfortable, the price can be two-three times higher than what you would pay otherwise.